IKATS/ikats.github.io/doc/tutorials/tuto_workflow.md

 ### Datasets Management

-With the use of the [Slope](/doc/operators/slope.html) operator, we generated new TS (click on the operator and then on the eye in the menu that appears)
+With the use of the [Slope](/doc/operators/slope.html) operator, we generated new TS (double click on the operator and then on the eye in the menu that appears)

 ![Texte alternatif](/img/tuto00/newTSSlope.png "TS created by slope")